mfbonfigli/go_cesium_tiler/README.md

 These flags are applicable to both the `file` and the `folder` commands
 ```
    --out value, -o value                  full path of the output folder where to save the resulting Cesium tilesets
    --crs value, --epsg value, -e value    String representing the input CRS.
-It could be e.g. "EPSG:32633", just "32633", or a full Proj4 or WKT string.
+For example, and EPSG code like EPSG:4326 or EPSG:28355+5773 or a generic Proj4 or WKT string.
+Bare numbers will be interpreted as EPSG codes.
+If empty the system will attempt to autodetect the CRS from the LAS metadata.
+In case of multiple LAS files, the CRS must be consistent else an error will be thrown.
    --resolution value, -r value           minimum resolution of the 3d tiles, in meters. approximately represets the maximum sampling distance between any two points at the lowest level of detail (default: 20)
    --z-offset value, -z value             z offset to apply to the point, in meters. only use it if the input elevation is referred to the WGS84 ellipsoid or geoid (default: 0)
    --depth value, -d value                maximum depth of the output tree. (default: 10)